From Prompts to Power: Why Tool-Augmented Agents Are the Future of AI Workflows

 Nik Brown

-He writes about AI models for people who are tired of reading press releases dressed up as journalism.
-Been doing it since GPT-3 and still not sure if that's impressive or sad.
+Covers AI models for people who are tired of reading press releases dressed up as journalism.
+Been at it since GPT-3.

 AnyAPI blog post image